UTokyo-ICEPP/qc-workbook/source/en/vqc_machine_learning.md

 +++ {"pycharm": {"name": "#%% md\n"}}

-この結果を見てどう思うでしょうか？機械学習を知っている方であれば、この結果はあまり良いようには見えませんね。。訓練用のデータでは学習ができている、つまり信号とバックグラウンドの選別ができていますが、テスト用のサンプルでは選別性能が悪くなっています。これは「過学習」を起こしている場合に見られる典型的な症状で、訓練データのサイズに対して学習パラメータの数が多すぎるときによく起こります。
-What do you think of these results?
-If you're familiar with machine learning, you would probably say that, even speaking charitably, there's no way that these results could be called "good."
-The training data has been learned -- in other words, the signal selection efficiency (True Positive Rate) is higher than the background selection efficiency (False Positive Rate).
-However, the ROC curve for the testing data sample is almost a diagonal line and shows no signs of learning whatsoever.
-This is typical of "overlearning," and often happens when the number of learning parameters is too large for the amount of training data.
+What do you think about these results?
+If you are familiar with machine learning, you would probably say that the results do not look good.
+The training looks good, that is, the classification between the signal and background is successful, but the performance is worse for the testing sample.
+This behavior often appears when the *overfitting* occurs in the training.
+The overfitting typically occurs when the number of trainable parameters is significantly more than the training data size.

-試しに、データサンプルの事象数を50や100に増やして実行し、結果を調べてみてください（処理時間は事象数に比例して長くなるので要注意）。
-Try increasing the number of data samples to 50 or 100 and compare the results (note that the processing time will increase proportionally with the number of data samples).
+As an exercise, try to increase the number of data samples to 50 or 100 and check the results (the processing time will increase proportionally to the number of data samples).